 ROTC Programs

-The University of Illinois at Urbana-Champaign began as a land grant university in 1867 and military training was mandatory for all male undergraduates until the program became entirely voluntary in 1964.
-UIUC expanded its curriculum to add Naval ROTC in 1945 and Air Force ROTC in 1949.
-Since then, all three departments have been represented at UIUC.
+The University of Illinois Urbana-Champaign began as a land grant university in 1867 and military training was mandatory for all male undergraduates until the program became entirely voluntary in 1964.
+U. of I. expanded its curriculum to add Naval ROTC in 1945 and Air Force ROTC in 1949.
+Since then, all three departments have been represented at Illinois.

-Participation in the Reserve Officers' Training Corps (ROTC) is open to all University students, regardless of their academic majors or levels.
+Participation in the ROTC is open to all university students, regardless of their academic majors or levels.
 During your courses of study, each department has a requirement that interested students must contract with the Department of Defense to continue towards an officer’s commission.

 Along with earning an officer’s commission, ROTC is an elective program that provides career opportunities, hands-on leadership experience, adventure training, and financial assistance to participating students.
 The program is a consecutive series of elective courses and other training, including leadership laboratories designed to prepare students for leadership positions as officers on active duty or in the reserves.
 The leadership principles and management techniques presented are equally applicable to any career field.
 Financial support is provided both by the federal government and the State of Illinois.